Are you in conflict or collaboration?

 Survival

 How do we survive?
 There is no separating the self from other.
 Nor the need to join together in compassionate care.
-No matter how much sometimes it seems like this world is in turmoil, with chaos and confusion, maliciousness and miscommunication, blame, shame and condemnation running rife, I truly believe...Read More
+No matter how much sometimes it seems like this world is in turmoil, with chaos and confusion, maliciousness and miscommunication, blame, shame and condemnation running rife, I truly believe that each of us can personally make the choice to change and turn towards others in respect.
+To show another consideration no matter how much...Read More

 Judgment